rsalmond/TIL/sizes of stuff.md

 # Micrometer (AKA "micron")

-One millionth of a meter.
+One millionth of a meter, one thousandth of a millimeter.

 10<sup>-6</sup> meters.

+# Millimeter

+One thousandth of a meter.

+10<sup>-3 meters.

+# Meter

+About one yard, or three feet.

+# Kilometer

+A thousand meters.